Integrative Psychotherapy for adult children of immigrant parents, mixed and multicultural people

 Allowing embodied healing to take place in the present moment and making meaning of your experience

-Systemic and social oppression can contribute to feelings of being diminished, demeaned and disempowered.
+Structural violence and social oppression can contribute to feelings of being diminished, demeaned and disempowered.
 Together we will slow down, invite curiosity and develop inner and outer resources to help you process feeling states and unresolved experiences in the here-and-now.

 Areas of Focus